And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 They have empowered Nancy Pelosi.

-So in in my attempt to communicate to people who think they're independent or who are moderate, who are not as ideological as I am, who I wish would become as ideological as I am.
+So in my attempt to communicate to people who think they're independent or who are moderate, who are not as ideological as I am, who I wish would become as ideological as I am.

-The whole point of global warming debate is to say these people who have been caught engaging in fraud are the same people that are running the United States of America proposing health care.
+The whole point of global warming debate is to say these people who have been caught engaging in fraud are the same people that are running the United States of America, proposing health care.

-We have an ideological chasm in this country, and uh the the the left, the far left, the kook fringe, whatever, the the the combination of the American left is the greatest threat that we have right now.
+And the left, the far left, the Kuk Fringe, whatever, the combination of the American left is the greatest threat that we have right now.

-They're leftists.
+They're socialists.

-They're socialists, they're Maoists, they're Marxists.
+They're Marxists.

 They're all liberals, as far as I'm concerned.